OctopusDeploy/blog/blog/2023-08/deprecating-win2003/index.md

 - Product
 ---

-Supporting outdated operating systems come with a cost that gets more expensive over time.
+Supporting outdated operating systems comes with a cost that gets more expensive over time.
 As a result, Octopus Deploy will drop support for Microsoft Windows 2003 targets and Workers from the 2024.1 release, early next year.

 This post explains why we have to make this change, and what you can do if this affects you.